 It is hard to pin down what the site’s surveys want to achieve, but these are not the surveys that collect market research information that businesses are ready to pay big (means that you make very little points for taking and completing such surveys).

 For dedicated survey takers, options such as Outpost would present a more regular and more profitable option.

 You would like this if you shop online a lot.
-It operates similarly to those of discount coupon sites like Groupon.com, so expect to see generous discounts and super deals on daily basis.
+It operates similarly to those of discount coupon sites like Groupon.com, so expect to see generous discounts, gift cards and super deals on daily basis.

-Sometimes they feature certain deals, which could turn out to be a great money-saving opportunity as well of chalking up points.
+Sometimes they feature certain deals, which could turn out to be a great money-saving opportunity and you’ll earn points.

 At this point, I also want to stress that it is not a good idea to go shopping for the sake (or excuse) to earn rewards.